velvetkevorkian/enterprise/design_enterprise_report.md

 He did acknowledge the potential pitfalls inherent in this tactic.
 In narrowing his focus to the sustainability sector, is he discouraging potential clients from outside that area?
 Will being seen as a specialist in that area attract enough extra work to offset that?
 These are questions Gianni is grappling with currently,

 Gianni also noted that people's perception of you and your work can often have a more significant impact than we might think.
-Being seen as an organiser or facilitator, a speaker at conferences, or teaching can all make people have a different opinion of you, regardless of the the objective quality of your work.
+Being seen as an organiser or facilitator, a speaker at conferences, or teaching can all make people have a higher opinion of you, regardless of the the objective quality of your work.
 This speaks to the idea of concreteness as suggested by the Heath brothers: if people can associate your work with something they've personally experienced, that can be a big win.

 ###Application